 - Integrate building systems

-- Use computer-aided drafting, building information modeling and architectural-related software
+- Use computer-aided drafting, building information modeling and architecture-related software

 - Utilize office practices and standards